Mo-Ghani/Sampling/README.md

 # Sampling
-Demonstrations of how to use MCMC and nested sampling algorithms on real data sets
+Demonstrations of how to use MCMC and nested sampling algorithms on real data sets.

 This repository is hoseted as a webpage here: https://Mo-Ghani.github.io/Sampling/